 Jarrell real estate is some of the most expensive in Texas, although Jarrell house values don't compare to the most expensive real estate in the U.S.

-Jarrell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jarrell is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Jarrell who work in office and administrative support (18.03%), management occupations (9.43%), and food service (8.81%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jarrell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jarrell is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Jarrell who work in management occupations (9.99%), teaching (8.99%), and sales jobs (8.56%).

 Jarrell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jarrell in 2010 was $25,855, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $103,420 for a family of four.
+The per capita income in Jarrell in 2018 was $28,966, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $115,864 for a family of four.
 However, Jarrell contains both very wealthy and poor people as well.

+Jarrell is an extremely ethnically-diverse city.
 The people who call Jarrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jarrell residents report their race to be White, followed by Black or African-American.
 Jarrell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.58% of the city’s residents.
-Important ancestries of people in Jarrell include English, Czech, German, and Scots-Irish.
+People of Hispanic or Latino origin account for 32.61% of the city’s residents.
+Important ancestries of people in Jarrell include German, Irish, English, Czech, and Welsh.

 The most common language spoken in Jarrell is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Italian.